top of page

 The Entire Dance Comes From These Foundations

-This is why experienced dancers continue refining their basics for many years.
+This is why experienced dancers continue refining these structural foundations for many years, even after developing a much larger movement vocabulary.

 Practice the Basics With Me